Debra Morgan: Season six

 At the start of the season, Quinn proposes to Debra, but she rejects him and ends their relationship.
 The ensuing awkwardness is made worse when she is promoted to Lieutenant, thanks in part to LaGuerta's political machinations.
-Debra earns the respect of the office, but struggles with the idea of some people not feeling 'open' to her anymore because of her new job.
+Debra earns the respect of the office, but struggles with the idea of some people not feeling "open" to her anymore because of her new job.
 The job is also very stressful in itself, and she comes to doubt whether she can handle the responsibility.
 Her work and personal troubles weighing down on her, she begins to attend therapy.
-Matthews attempts to make a deal with her about covering up his involvement in the death of a prostitute, but before she can take any action, LaGuerta tells Matthews' superiors about his indiscretion and lets Debra take the fall for it.
+Matthews attempts to make a deal with her about covering up his involvement in the death of a prostitute, but before she can take any action, LaGuerta tells Matthews's superiors about his indiscretion and lets Debra take the fall for it.
 At the end of the season, her therapist helps her realize that she has been in love with Dexter all along.
-She finally makes peace with the idea — on the same day that she catches Dexter in the act of murdering "Doomsday Killer" Travis Marshall (Colin Hanks).
+She finally makes peace with the idea - on the same day that she catches Dexter in the act of murdering "Doomsday Killer" Travis Marshall (Colin Hanks).